 This recipe was inspired by Amanda's amazing Roast Feta with Thyme Honey recipe.
 When I came across it, I knew I wanted to try making baked feta.
 I happened to have some fresh blackberries on hand and thought they might make a nice subsitute for the honey.

 You can use the compote as soon as you make it, however, I think it is even better if left in the fridge overnight and warmed before using. —Oops!
 Were you gonna eat that?

-- 3 black peppercorns, if you don't have whole peppercorns, use a few good grinds of black pepper
+black peppercorns (if you don't have whole peppercorns, use a few good grinds of black pepper)

-- 4 juniper berries, if you can't find these, you can use a bay leaf
+juniper berries (if you can't find these, you can use a bay leaf)

-Once the mixture has begun to simmer and the blackberries have started to give up their juices, reduce the heat to medium low and simmer until the blackberries have broken up and the consistency is syrupy, about 20-25 minutes.
+Once the mixture has begun to simmer and the blackberries have started to give up their juices, reduce the heat to medium low and simmer until the blackberries have broken up and the consistency is syrupy, 20 to 25 minutes.
 You should end up with roughly 1 cup of compote.